Tea and tutus on menu at Barbie-themed Taiwan cafe

 “Every little girl has a Barbie in childhood,” said Henry Chiu, president of Sinlaku Taiwan Co Ltd and the owner of the cafe.
 “Barbie is a dream for a little girl.
 We want to make girls’ dreams come true and build a fantasy world for them.”

-The store opened in the Taiwanese capital on Jan 30 after years of preparation and an investment of more than 50 million Taiwan dollars ($1.7 million) - the first such cafe authorized by Barbie-maker Mattel Inc .
+The store opened in the Taiwanese capital on Jan 30 after years of preparation and an investment of more than 50 million Taiwan dollars ($1.7 million) - the first such cafe authorised by Barbie-maker Mattel Inc.

 Fans were quick with their praise.